- Are you interested in immigrating to Canada, finding a job, and qualifying for CPA Canada but not sure of what to expect?

 I would like to add a caveat that this is subject to the various factors listed above.

-Preparing For CPA Canada
+Preparing For CPA Canada and struggling to clear the exams

-From the get-go, I had decided that I would like to pursue CPA Canada as I was keen on learning Canadian Accounting standards and Tax system.
+From the get-go, I had decided that I would like to pursue CPA Canada as I was keen on learning Canadian Accounting standards and the Tax system.

 I qualified for exemptions available in the MOU between ICAI and CPA Canada and finally enrolled for the Common Final Examination course (CFE) and Capstone (though exempted under MoU it is always good to register for this course).